birkett83/landgrab/README.md

 to cross to reach a portal that you *haven't* captured.
 Each regions is coloured according to your score for that region.

+Scores are shown in the portal detail view.
 ## How do I play it?
-You need a userscript manager to use IITC, install the landgrab plugin in the same way.
+You need a userscript manager to use IITC.
+Go to the [Releases](https://github.com/birkett83/landgrab/releases/) page and click on landgrab.user.js to install the plugin.

-Scores are shown in the portal detail view.

 ## This is flakey as heck, what's the deal?
 - I don't know javascript.
 I r clueless noob.